That our high school scored #1 among 200 other high schools nationally on a Biblical worldview test?

 - Godly Examples.
 Observation of the living curriculum- the teachers- that model Christ to the children on a daily basis.
 We must have teachers of great Christian character so the children can see that the Christian life is not just duty and responsibility, but love and joy!

 - Chapel.
-Cherokee Christian Academy conducts Chapel each Tuesday afternoon in the gym for 30 minutes of praise (singing) and a message from the Word of God.
-Cherokee Christian High School conducts Chapel on Tuesday mornings bringing in various speakers who share their faith, expound on Scripture, and challenge each student to live out their Christian faith.
+Cherokee Christian Academy conducts Chapel once each week for 30 minutes of singing and a message from the Word of God.
+Cherokee Christian High School conducts Chapel once each week, bringing in various speakers who share their faith, expound on Scripture, and challenge all students to live out their Christian faith.